NMRExchangeFormat/NEF/specification/Overview.md

       The formulae and parameters for the last four follow obviously from the preceding definitions.

   * Regarding Section 6.
 Optional: **Dihedral restraint lists(s)**

-    1.The restraint_origin describes the origin or source of the restraints.
+    1. The restraint_origin describes the origin or source of the restraints.
-      We recommend using one of teh values given below, but if these do not fit, others may be added.
+      We recommend using one of the values given below, but if these do not fit, others may be added.
 Values: 'chemical_shift', 'jcoupling'.

     2. The ordinal column is a series of consecutive integers that serve to